hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

   sccomp_test()
 ```

-Each of the columns in the output dataframe are described in detail on the [sccomp GitHub page](https://github.com/MangiolaLaboratory/sccomp?tab=readme-ov-file#from-counts).
 The column of interest to us is the `c_FDR`, as it reports the false-discovery rate of the null hypothesis for a composition (c).
-At an FDR < 0.05, **all celltypes are significantly changing with the exception of EC.** Additionally, some celltypes are marginally significant (i.e. Lymph and Perictyes)
+At an FDR < 0.05, **all celltypes are significantly changing with the exception of EC.** Additionally, some celltypes are marginally significant (i.e. Lymph and Perictyes).
+Each of the columns in the output dataframe are described in more detail on the [sccomp GitHub page](https://github.com/MangiolaLaboratory/sccomp?tab=readme-ov-file#from-counts).

 ```r
 # Significant results FDR < 0.05